-If you are like me and want to extend summer play…the whole year through…look no further than these top picks for a day out with the kids that can actually improve your health, fitness and fun factor.
+Staying fit with your kids is a top priority for me and there’s no shortage of things to do in LA.
+Here are some top picks for a day out with the kids that can actually improve your health, fitness and fun factor.
 Lessen the stress, expend some calories and make incredible memories.
 Let’s start with a hike…

 Looking for a kid-friendly, relatively short, breath-taking hike?
 Trek up the 2.25 mile loop to Inspiration Point.
 The easy sweat rewards hikers with sweeping views from Santa Monica to downtown LA.
 Take a peek at the rare polo field and a lawn that begs to be picnicked upon, also on the Will Rogers State Historic Park Property.
 (Thanks to Abby S on Yelp for this photo).

-For those in the San Fernando Valley, Lake Balboa is an exploration of fun.
+5. Lake Balboa Park For those in the San Fernando Valley, Lake Balboa is an exploration of fun.
 Rent bikes and ride along the extensive bike path, bring strollers, skate or create a friendly game of tee-ball, flag football or Frisbee golf.
 The facility has barbecue pits and picnic sites and several children’s play areas.
+(Photo courtesy LA City Parks).

 You can also use the stairs that begin near the intersection of 4th Street leads to Ocean Avenue Exit that consists solely of concrete and 189 steps.